I'm Kaylan, leadership educator, podcaster & speaker

 leaders learning self-coaching joy to lead academy

-What is self-coaching?
+What is Self-Coaching, Anyway?

 Self-coaching is the ability to practice self-awareness, self-study, and self-reflection.
 The goal of self-coaching is to understand your current situation, identify your greatest goals, map out a path forward toward your desired state, and commit to a course of action that you then take.